one-among-us/data/people/hakureico/page.en.md

 >
 > (Maybe hell xDDDD)
 >
-> If you happened to see this,
+> If you happen to see this,
 >
 > You shouldn't be surprised,
 >
-> Cause neko has 9 lifes =w=
+> Cause neko has 9 lives =w=
 >
 > Remember,
 >
-> I will be always with you,
+> I will always be with you,
 >
 > No matter what you've become,
 >